Does diet affect migraines?

 Preventive measures

 Preventive measures such as regular exercise, stress management, and maintaining a consistent sleep schedule can all help to reduce migraines.
-Avoiding known triggers, eating a healthy diet, and keeping a migraine diary can also help.
+Avoiding known triggers and eating a healthy diet can help.
+Keeping a migraine diary can help you to track when your migraines occur, how long they last, what triggers them, and what helps relieve them.
+This can also help you to identify patterns and avoid triggers that may aggravate them in the future.

 Self-care techniques